JvanKatwijk/qt-dab/structure.md

 This structure is reflected in the structure of the sourcetree:

- * a group of sources implements functions for the radio handling and generating input samples with the aforementioned samplerate of 2048000, i.e. "Input Handling";
+ * a group of sources implements functionality for handling the radio input devices - tuning to a frequency, gain setting, reading in samples and making IQ samples with a rate of 2048000 S.s available,  i.e. "Input Handling";

- * a second group of sources implements functions for the interpretation of the samples, i.e. converting them into a bit stream, i.e. the "Frontend";
+ * a second group of sources implements functions for the interpretation of the samples, transforming them into (soft) bits and building up a description of the payload of the datastream, i.e. the "Frontend";

  * a third group of sources implements the functions for the interpretation and conversion of (user) selected portions of the bitstream to audio and/or data, i.e. the "Backend";